 - Usually, the number of throws a player uses to reach each target is tallied, and players seek to complete each hole in the lowest number of total throws.

 This activity is free and open to all Burlington residents of all ages.
-The course will be open from January 30th to Spring 2021.

 Please note, this course is not intended for organized team play at this time.